Anessen/PSFalcon/Basic-Scripts.md

 To avoid hardcoding credentials, you could define `$CIDs` outside of the script and modify the example to pass `$CIDs` as a parameter.

-If you have a single credential set and multiple member CIDs, you could change the structure of `$CIDs` a bit:
+If you have a single credential set and multiple member CIDs, you could change the structure of `$CIDs` a bit, and slightly modify the authentication parameters and export filename (unless having them in one CSV works for you).

+`$CIDs` structure:

 ```powershell
 $ClientID = '<client_id>'